kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

-## This is the Windows 10 UWP app for Windows desktop/mobile/ARM
+## This is the Windows 10/11 UWP app for Windows desktop/mobile/ARM

 Please choose the correct version:

-* For **Windows 10**: install it from the Microsoft Store: https://www.microsoft.com/store/apps/9P8SLZ4J979J (it will self-update automatically), or open a command prompt and run `winget install kiwix`; you can also sideload it (see instructions below)
+* For **Windows 10/11**: install from the Microsoft Store: https://www.microsoft.com/store/apps/9P8SLZ4J979J (it will self-update automatically), or open a command prompt and run `winget install kiwix`; you can also sideload it (see instructions below)
-* For **Windows 7/8/10** or **Linux (Ubuntu, Debian)** 32bit/64bit desktop only: use the portable or installable [NWJS/Electron versions](https://kiwix.github.io/kiwix-js-windows/kiwix-js-electron.html) (NB these do not self-update yet)
+* For **Windows 7/8/10/11** or **Linux (Ubuntu, Debian, OpenSUSE)** 32bit/64bit desktop only: use the portable or installable [NWJS/Electron versions](https://kiwix.github.io/kiwix-js-windows/kiwix-js-electron.html) (NB these do not self-update yet)
 * For **Windows XP** or **Windows Vista**: use the older [NWJS release](https://kiwix.github.io/kiwix-js-windows/kiwix-js-nwjs.html)

 This UWP app includes a small sample ZIM archve with a collection of the 100 most popular Wikipedia articles `<<zim>>` (<<date>>) together with the changes listed in the [CHANGELOG](https://github.com/kiwix/kiwix-js-windows/blob/master/CHANGELOG.md).